tallcomponents/content/guide/pdfkit/document-structure.md

 ## Fields

 The property Fields of class Document allows you to enumerate, remove and insert form fields.
-Fields are discussed in more detail in <a href="forms">Forms</a>.
+Fields are discussed in more detail in [Forms](forms).

 ## Bookmarks

 A PDF document has a bookmarks tree which is also known as the document outline or table of contents.
 The top-level bookmarks can be accessed through the Document.Bookmarks property.
 From here you can enumerate the entire tree.
 You can also add, insert and remove bookmarks and modify bookmark properties.
-Bookmarks are discussed in more detail in <a href="navigation">Navigation</a>.
+Bookmarks are discussed in more detail in [Navigation](navigation).

 ## Viewer Preferences

 The viewer preferences define how a PDF reader should display a PDF document initially.
-Viewer preferences are discussed in more detail in <a href="navigation">Navigation</a>.
+Viewer preferences are discussed in more detail in [Navigation](navigation).

 ## JavaScript